Govind-S-Nair/React-Portfolio/README.md

 ## Usage Instructions:

+### Prerequisites:
+- Familiarity with React: Understanding React concepts and fundamentals is essential for effectively working with this project.
+- Node.js and npm: You'll need Node.js and npm (Node Package Manager) installed on your system to manage dependencies and run scripts.
+- Text Editor or Integrated Development Environment (IDE): You'll need a code editor to make changes to the project files.
+Popular choices include Visual Studio Code, Sublime Text, or Atom.
+- Web Browser: You'll need a modern web browser (such as Google Chrome, Mozilla Firefox, or Microsoft Edge) to view and test your changes.

 ### Downloading or Cloning the Repository:
 1. Click on the "Code" button on the top right corner of this repository page.
 2. Click on "Download ZIP" to download a compressed zip file of the repository.